 Students have the option of taking a variety of collegecredit courses via television which are called "telecourses."
-This distant-learning approach has proven most effective for:
+This distance-learning approach has proven most effective as an alternative learning method for:

-- Part-time students who can't take time from their full-time employment to meet specific classroom schedules - Home-bound students who have difficulty physically coming to campus on a regular basis - Full-time students who are unable to get into an already filled class.
+Part-time students who can't take time from their fulltime employment or obligations at home to meet specific classroom schedules

+- Physically-challenged students who have difficulty coming to campus on a regular basis - Full-time students who are unable to get into an already filled class.

-Students who have access to a VCR are urged to record the video programs of the telecourse for viewing at a more convenient time, and for review.
+Students who have access to a VCR are urged to record the video programs of the telecourse for viewing at convenient times, and for review.

 Content and credit for telecourses are equivalent to that of courses taken on campus, and require the same effort and commitment.
 Telecourses require the viewing of video programs on local cable system channels, KDTN/Channel 2, or at campus Learning Resource Centers.
-Reading, writing, and study guide assignments are required, as well as attendance at an on-campus orientation session.
+Some telecourses are available on video cassette for checkout from the libraries or the campus bookstores.
+Reading, writing, and study guide assignments are required, as well as attendance at an oncampus orientation session.
 Two to four tests are administered on campus during each telecourse, and some courses require field trips.
-Campus visits and communication with faculty ar scheduled for times convenient to students.
+Campus visits and communication with faculty are scheduled for times convenient to students.